Parties to Crime Lecture

 4.1 Where the agent lacks the mens rea for the offence

-Consider as an example an ex-wife wants to kill her ex-husband.
-The husband has a fatal peanut allergy so the woman gives their adult daughter a batch of peanut brownies to take over to the ex-husband’s house.
-As far as the daughter is aware they are nut free and gives these to the man whereupon he eats one and he is killed instantly.
-The daughter has no idea that the brownies contain nuts so cannot have the mens rea for the murder of the ex-husband, the intention to kill.
-The ex-wife however holds the mens rea and brought about the actus reus by using the daughter as an agent to carry out her desired act.
-In this scenario the ex-wife would remain the principal offender.
+Consider as an example an ex-wife who wants to kill her ex-husband.
+The husband has a fatal peanut allergy, so the woman gives their adult daughter a batch of peanut brownies to take over to the ex-husband’s house.
+As far as the daughter is aware, they are nut-free, and she gives these to the man, whereupon he eats one and is killed instantly.
+The daughter has no idea that the brownies contain nuts so cannot have the mens rea for the murder of the ex-husband – the intention to kill.
+The ex-wife, however, holds the mens rea and brought about the actus reus by using the daughter as an agent to carry out her desired act.
+In this scenario, the ex-wife would remain the principal offender.

 4.2 Where the agent has a defence available to them

-Where there is a defence available that negates the actus reus then this will negate their liability for the offence.
-In relation to innocent agents for example, if the agent is tricked by the principal offender then they may have the defence of mistake.
-Alternatively, where the innocent agent is below the criminal age of responsibility this too would negate the actus reus.
+Where there is a defence available that negates liability, this will relieve the agent of responsibility for the offence.
+In relation to innocent agents, for example, if the agent is tricked by the principal offender, they may have the defence of mistake.
+Alternatively, where the innocent agent is below the criminal age of responsibility, this too would negate liability.
 Consider for example the above scenario where the ex-wife wants to kill her ex-husband.
 Adapting the facts so that the daughter is only 5 would absolve her of any liability on this basis.
 Now consider a different situation where a person goes hunting with another and convinces them that a dark shadow moving in the distance is a bear coming for them and tells them to shoot it.
-Actually the dark shape is a person they have had an argument with and want dead.
-The person did not know that they were shooting at a person so could plead the defence of mistake.
+Actually, the dark shape is a person they have had an argument with and want dead.
+The person did not know that they were shooting at a human being, so could plead the defence of mistake.

 Secondary parties are more commonly described as accomplices or accessories to the crime.
 They are people who help or encourage the principal offender without themselves physically carrying out the actus reus.
-The help must be provided before or during the commission of the offence as any help that comes after the offence has been completed, for example providing the offender with help escaping will not give rise to accomplice liability but may give rise to liability for other principal offences.
+The help must be provided before or during the commission of the offence, as any help that comes after the offence has been completed (for example, providing the offender with help escaping) will not give rise to accomplice liability, although it may give rise to liability for other principal offences.

 There are separate charging provisions in relation to being a secondary party to an indictable offence and to being a secondary party to a summary offence.